juergenweb/FieldtypeOpeningHours/README.md

 ![alt text](https://github.com/juergenweb/FieldtypeOpeningHours/blob/master/images/quickstartguide.png?raw=true)

 You only have to copy the prefered code from there and paste it inside your template and now you can output the opening times.
+For more advanced integration you will need to read the docs.

 ## Inputfield